nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/DEBUG_THE_AQUARIUM.md

-# Debugging in Developer Tools
+# Debugging With Developer Tools

-Introduce some errors, for example:
-* invalid key names
-* remove the `return` keyword from HTML component function
-* request an undefined property

-Features of the Developer Tools
+You should be able to:
 1. Set breakpoints
 1. Step over
 1. Inspecting data structure
-1. Hover to view structure as well
+1. Hover to view structure
-1. How to continue
+1. How to continue script execution

 ## Practice
-Javascript Chrome Dev Tools Tutorials, https://developers.google.com/web/tools/chrome-devtools/javascript
+Javascript Chrome Dev Tools Tutorials
+* Start with `Step 1: Reproduce the bug` https://developers.google.com/web/tools/chrome-devtools/javascript